pyrocko/pyrocko/doc/source/install/index.rst

 Installation
 ============

-Pyrocko can be installed on every operating system where its prerequisites are available.
+Pyrocko can be installed on any operating system where its prerequisites are available.

 Under **Linux**, we recommend to use the system's **native package manager** to install the prerequisites and to install Pyrocko **from source**.
-Using third-party package managers often leads to conflicts.
+Using third-party package managers like *pip* or *conda* often leads to conflicts.
 Follow the instructions in :doc:`system/index`.

 For **Anaconda** users, prebuilt packages are available (see :doc:`packages/anaconda`).
 Also packages for **pip** are available